André D'Allemagne: Biography

 In 1964, the Association générale des étudiants de l'Université de Montréal (AGÉUM) appointed him technical councillor.
-He appears as himself in Denis Héroux's movie Jusqu'au cou released in December of that year.
+He appears as himself in Denis Héroux's movie Over My Head (Jusqu'au cou), released in December of that year.

 The RIN, turned into a social democrat political party in 1964, presented him for candidate in the Outremont electoral district during the Quebec general election of June 5, 1966.
 He came in second behind Jérôme Choquette of the Parti libéral du Québec with 3,218 votes (12.67%).
 His essay Le colonialisme au Québec was published that year.

 After the dissolution of the RIN in 1968, he became a member of the Parti Québécois.
 From 1969, he was teaching political sciences at Collège de Maisonneuve and retired from active politics.

 In 1971, the political science faculty of Université de Montréal granted him a master's degree for his thesis Le Rassemblement pour l'indépendance nationale de 1960–1963, étude d'un groupe de pression au Québec.
 His thesis was published in 1974 with a preface by sociologist Marcel Rioux.

 He married journalist Lysiane Gagnon.
 He had three children with Viviane Racette, his second wife: Nicolas (1976), Catherine (1978) and Anne (1981).

 In 1978, he started working on a doctoral thesis of political science under the advisorship of Edmond Orban, professor at Université de Montréal.
 He abandoned his nearly-complete thesis "for personal and confidential reasons" in May 1980.

 He died on February 1, 2001, at the age of 71 years, after suffering from cancer for three years.
 An adieu ceremony organized by his family was held at the Société Saint-Jean-Baptiste de Montréal's Maison Ludger-Duvernay on February 6.

 In 2002, Jean-Claude Labrecque directed a historical documentary on the RIN in which one can see archive footage of André D'Allemagne as well as the last interview he gave for the camera.